How to Test if Your Data is Up To Date on Your Tableau Dashboard?

 2.1 Login to Tableau

-In the Open Viz task, choose the Tableau Viz where your time series data is included and make sure to check the Refresh data on open option so the dashboard is using data from the data source and not from cache.
-This is equivalent when clicking on the Refresh button after opening the viz.
+In the Open Viz task, choose the Tableau Viz where your time series data is included, and make sure to check the Refresh data on open option so the dashboard is using data from the data source and not from cache.
+This is equivalent to clicking on the Refresh button after opening the viz.